tomdoeslinux/PixaPencil/README.md

 _Join our Discord: https://discord.gg/fZPWBfPvWd_

-_COMMITS ARE NOT STABLE AND HAVEN'T BEEN CHECKED FOR BUGS._
+_Commits may contain bugs._

-_IF YOU ARE INTERESTED IN BRANCHING THIS PROJECT PLEASE TAKE THAT FACT INTO CONSIDERATION.
-IT IS RECOMMENDED THAT YOU BRANCH ONLY WHEN RELEASE 0.1 COMES OUT AND MOST COMMITS AREN'T CHECKED BECAUSE OF THE LACK OF UNIT TESTS!_
+_If you are interested in contributing to this project please take that fact into consideration._

 _Do not use the PyxlMoose name anywhere else.
-The first two preview images (and the logo) are originally made by myself so please do not claim as your own. 😊_
+The first two preview images (and the logo) are originally made by myself so please do not claim them as your own. 😊_

 ----
 ## Showcasing the app's capabilities